Empanada | Argentinian Onion and Cheese Empanada

 Golden brown baked empanadas in a black plate

-We love Spanish flavors and I thought this Empanada will be something that everyone in my family would love.
-The website I got inspired from to make these Empanadas has 4 different vegetarian filling option to choose from and I chose to make the Onion and the Cheese Empanada.
+We love Spanish flavors, and I thought this Empanada would be something that everyone in my family would love.
+The website I got inspired from to make these Empanadas has 4 different vegetarian filling options to choose from, and I chose to make the Onion and the Cheese Empanada.

-It is very interesting to realize that every cuisine has some similarity between them.
-Like this empanadas in Central America, there is Calzone in Italy and Samosa or Puff in Indian cuisine.
-There is a slight difference in the dough and the filling which is altered based on local availability of ingredients.
+It is very interesting to realize that every cuisine has some similarities with them.
+Like this empanada in Central America, there is Calzone in Italy, and Samosa or Puff in Indian cuisine.
+There is a slight difference in the dough and the filling, which is altered based on the local availability of ingredients.

 Onion and cheese empanadas in a plates with salsa on the side